Promote transparency in the data analysis process

 We confirmed the validity of our code rewrite by reproducing the authors’ results.
 If we compare the percentage of variance explained by the predictive model, we have an original value of 78.99% vs our rewrite value of 78.72%.

 Rendering the paper into a live data product allowed us to investigate the robustness of the model in real time.
 We noted that for one patient, patient_id 2389, data had been imputed.
 When we re-ran the model without that patient’s data, we found a significant drop in “variance explained” — from 78.99% to 32.58%.
 We also checked what happens if we randomly exclude another patient, i.e. patient_id 1233, and the “variance explained” dropped even further to 11.81%.

 We shared the results to our client by deploying the data into the data product with a range of analysis apps.
-This data product can be run through the Data Portal to allow users to change input parameters in real time so that they can examine the effectiveness of the model.
+This data product can be run through the Analysis Platform to allow users to change input parameters in real time so that they can examine the effectiveness of the model.